CZ-NIC/mininterface/docs/Examples.md

 ![Complex example missing field](asset/complex_example_missing_field.avif)

-Then, full form appears:
+Then, the full form appears:

 ![Complex example](asset/complex_example.avif)

 ## Form with paths

 We have a dict with some paths.
-Here is how it looks.
+This is how it looks.

 ```python
 from pathlib import Path